In this tutorial, we will see how to convert a PIE executable into a library.

 0

-Using a disassembler we can quickly identify the check function address:
+Using a disassembler, we can quickly identify the address of the check function:

-In this case, the check function is located at the address: 0x72A [2]
+In this case, the check function is located at address: 0x72A [2].

-Now that we identified the address we can export it as a named function: check_found
+Now that we have identified the address, we can export it as a named function: check_found.

 >>> crackme101.add_exported_function(0x72A, "check_found")